Municipal Zoning Approval (Building Permits)

 Completing the Process

-You need to put together 6 copies of your plans, complete with "Site Plans."
+You need to put together 2 copies of your plans, complete with "Site Plans."
 The site plan portion of the submission will need to show the property lines and the building "foot print" with all dimensions necessary to determine setback compliance for zoning.
 You pay the fee associated with this work at submission.
 After approval by the Public Works Department, you will be contacted by phone to come and pick up your plans to take them the St. Louis County and the Fire District.
-The City returns 5 of the 6 copies to you, 4 go to County for Structural, Mechanical, Electrical, and site reviews; and one goes to your Fire District (Mehlville or Fenton) depending on the address for the work.
-You will pay your deposit to the City of Sunset Hills at the time of pickup.
+The City returns a copy to you.
+Filings at County are electronic, but you'll take the paper copy to your Fire District (Mehlville or Fenton) depending on the address for the work.
+You will pay your deposit for Municipal Zoning Approval to the City of Sunset Hills at the time of pickup.

 Fee & Deposit